Rating: 9 / 10

 At Eur 3.50 for a take-away Margherita, served immaculately blackened and charred in a bright box for you to run around the corner and unleash your appetite for destruction on this defenseless pie, you're hardly breaking the bank.

 Never have I eaten a crust that was so light but still had bite, a sauce not bitter not too sweet, a smattering of mozzarella that didn't flood the pizza but added it's elastic creaminess.
 Not forgetting the scattered basil leaves that suffered the hiss of the oven, bringing a herbacious note to cut through the decadence.

-I give you the greatest pizza I have ever tasted in my life.
+I give you the greatest pizza I have ever tasted in my life (thus far).
 No more, no less.
 It was sheer perfection, and if I ever find another that matches (or dare I say surpasses) this one, then I might spontaneously combust.

 These recommendations are just personal opinions based on my palate, things change, chefs get fired or replaced, places open-close, relocate, so take it all with a pinch of MSG and discover your own gems too.
 But please do try a few of these, they have been researched exhaustively.

 "Tastes are subjective, so take everything with a pinch of salty tears"